mengbinhao/jack-note/docs/english/NPR.md

   - gimmick n
   - realistic adj | unrealistic adj

-  > xxx that we can no longer afford
   > we are clearly on the wrong path
   > xxx is far from over